JemalNejat/fullstack-assignment-june2025/Documentation.md

 - **site** – The public-facing site is designed for end-users.
 - **CDN.ITEGAMAX.4.0** – Media content is served via CDN for optimal load time.

-Both applications are built with ASP.NET Core Razor Pages and share a common design philosophy and data access strategy using Entity Framework Core and MySQL.
+All applications are built with ASP.NET Core Razor Pages and share a common design philosophy and data access strategy using Entity Framework Core and MySQL.

 ---